ProjectMitosisOS/mitosis-core/.gitlab/merge_request_templates/CONTRIBUTING.md

 - [ ] Each single function should be written in a single `fn test_xxx()`, with comments describing what is testing and what is the pre-request (e.g., `init_ctx`) of this function.

+- [ ] If you update the submodule, be sure to run `git submodule update --init --recursive --remote` to update the references.